-Collateral will always be held by an independent third party with whom the City has a current custodial agreement.
+Collateral will always be held by an independent third party Custodian with whom the City has a current custodial agreement.
 A clearly marked evidence of ownership (e.g., safekeeping receipt) must be supplied to the City and retained.
-The right of collateral substitution is granted with prior approval of the Investment Officer(s).
+The right of collateral substitution may be granted to Custodian with prior written approval of the Investment Officer(s).